 I told him that his story sounded very similar to mine.
-I was also recently laid off due to no fault of my own and I have also run into a similar but opposite problem finding another financial role.
+I was also recently laid off and I have also run into a similar but opposite problem finding another financial role.
 Unlike this individual who is pigeon-holed as an accountant, I am perceived as only a finance person without enough accounting knowledge.
 I hold the CFA designation and a finance MBA, but not a CPA.
 And for most CFO roles in this area, having a CPA is a requirement.

 That’s one of the reasons I recently started Financial Slacker.
 Although it’s in the very early stages and I’m still working on setting the direction for the site, I am looking to engage with folks such as this individual and have them share their experiences so not only can others benefit from them, but hopefully they will also learn something new as well.